Skip to main content

 Configure Risk Management Policy

 The final step is to configure your product specific Risk Management Policy.
-You’ll first define the risk record prefix, label and statuses.
-The most common risk statuses are:

-Next, you’ll define ISO 14971 assessment risk levels and what risk levels require mitigation.
+First, you’ll define ISO 14971 assessment risk levels and what risk levels require mitigation.
 You can add up to 5 levels and modify the labels.

 Then, define the related Severity-Probability Matrix.
 When a risk is logged, severity and probability are the user inputs, and the risk level is the automated output, based on your risk policy.
 You can choose either three or five levels of severity and probability, then manipulate the individual matrix cells to modify the level of risk.
 Then based on the risk level, you’ll determine when mitigation needs to occur.